-Report security or safety issues or concerns, including threats or threatening behavior.
+Immediately report safety and security issues or concerns, including threats or threatening behavior.

-In the U.S.: Call Enterprise Safety & Security 24/7 at +1.515.247.7233 (SAFE).
+- In the U.S and Europe.: Call Enterprise Safety & Security 24/7 at +1.515.247.7233 (SAFE). - Asia Pacific offices: Follow the established procedures for your location and notify Enterprise Safety & Security 24/7 at +1.515.247.7233 (SAFE). - Latin American offices: Follow the established procedures for your location and notify Enterprise Safety & Security 24/7 at +1.515.247.7233 (SAFE).

-Or contact Human Resources or your leader.

-Outside the U.S.: Follow the established procedures for your location.

-Reporting incidents at work isn't only for major issues you might typically think of such as fires and bomb threats.
+- I tripped on my way from the parking lot into work.
+I twisted my ankle, but I'm able to walk on it.
+A coworker said I should report it.
+Why do I need to report it if I don't even think I need to go to a doctor? - Reporting incidents at work isn't only for major issues you might typically think of such as fires and bomb threats.
 It's also important to report things like falls, thefts, and on-the-job injuries-even if they seem minor.
 Reporting incidents provides documentation that is reviewed to identify and correct potential unsafe conditions.